arindamdawn/arindamdawn.com/site/content/post/skill-drill-challenge-5.md

 {{<figure src= "https://www.creativegaga.com/wp-content/uploads/2017/09/Virat-kohli-letest.jpg" caption= "Virat Kohli.
 Courtesy: Hindustan Times Group" class="tc">}}

 I never tried drawing caricatures before and was more into portrait sketching.
 So it will be a good add-on to be able to caricature someone with likeable resemblance.
-In future, I would also love to try digitally draw and render the drawings.
+In future, I would also love to try digital drawing and rendering once I am comfortable with the traditional analog approach of pen/pencil and paper.

 **Books that I am reading this month**